 In adulthood, it can feel next to impossible to make new friends.
 But it’s not about how many friends you have.
 It’s about having meaningful relationships — even if it’s just with one or two people.

 Try getting involved in a local volunteer group or taking a class.
-Both can help to connect you with like-minded people in your area.
-And chances are, they’re looking for friends, too.
+Both can help connect you with like-minded people in your area.
+And it’s likely they’re looking for friends, too.